Complex box bounds for real maps: Pulling back a Poincar e disc through high iterates of first return maps

 This completes the proof of the proposition in this case.
 The arguments given in this proof also deal with the case when $G_{pr}$ and $G_0$ lie on the same side of $c_r$ and when $F^1$ and $F^2$ lie on the same side of $0$.
 Thus the unicritical case follows.

-If there are several criitcal points, then once again the control of the loss of angle will depend on the relative position of the basis of the Poincar\'{e} domain we are puling back with respect to the critical values and the chain $\{G_j\}^{pr}_{j=0}$.
-The fact that $f^r$ is monotone implies that an element of the chain $\{G_j\}^{pr}_{j=0}$ cross from one side of a critical value of $f^r$ to the other one at most once, so the general result will follow by applying the previous arguments, for each critical point separately; instead of $c_r$ one considers all critical values of $f^r\colon I^1\to I^0$ and $q$ is chosen correspondingly. \end{pf}
+If $f^r|_{I^1}$ is multicritical it will have at most $b$ critical points.
+It is clear that, by the monotonicity of $f^r|_{I^1},$ the proposition in this case follows by applying the unicritical case at most $b+1$ times.